-- If there's time, you could play the audio again while Sts read the script on p.127, so they can see what they understood / didn't understand.
+- If there's time, you could play the audio again while Sts read the audioscript on page 127, so they can see what they understood / didn't understand.
 Translate / explain any new words or phrases. - h Do this as an open-class activity.